Gear trials and data analytics advance fisheries management in Barbados

 TT conducts gear technology and data analysis training

-As part of the “Strategies, technologies, and social solutions to manage bycatch in tropical Large Marine Ecosystem Fisheries (REBYC-III CLME+)” project, the Ministry or Agriculture and Fisheries in Trinidad and Tobago is hosting a workshop and training course on gear technology and data analysis.
+As part of the “Strategies, technologies, and social solutions to manage bycatch in tropical Large Marine Ecosystem Fisheries (REBYC-III CLME+)” project, the Ministry of Agriculture and Fisheries in Trinidad and Tobago is hosting a workshop and training course on gear technology and data analysis.
 The workshop and training course will run from 27 – 31 […]

 REBYC-III and EAF4SG projects showcase major progress in bycatch reduction and sustainability at CWA